siamiz88/-GameGraphics-_Homework1/Readme.md

 ## procedure
 1. Download the files in this repository and unzip the OpenGLES_HW1.zip. (password is required)
 2. Follow the instructions provided by HW1_guide.pdf
-3. Invest your time to achieve your goal!
+3. Invest your time to achieve the goal!

 ## Result
 ![](img/result.gif)